-Here you can see we want to place the asset where ever the Bar Chair appears.
-So we select Bar Chair from the Target Family window.
+IN the following example, to place the asset where ever the Bar Chair appears, we select Bar Chair from the Target Family window.

 Select the Target Family to replace with the asset

 The asset will stick to your mouse movement until the location for the asset has been chosen and you have clicked in the SketchUp viewport.
-This will place the asset, which will be instantly displayed in the Enscape window if Enscape’s Live update is enabled.
+This will place the asset, which will be instantly displayed in the Enscape window as long as Enscape’s Live Updates is enabled.

-In the SketchUp window the asset will be displayed in white, and the next asset becomes immediately available for placement.
-To cancel any further placement of the asset pressing the Esc key will exit the Asset Library.
+In the SketchUp window the asset will be displayed in white, and another of the same asset becomes immediately available for placement, useful for placing multiple instances of an asset.
+To cancel any further placement of the asset pressing the [ESC] key will exit the Asset Library.

 Initial asset placement in Rhino